Suhasp02/DE_Assesment/README.md

 How to run testcases?

-Go to root directory and run python -m unittest ./tests/TestScriptFunctions.py
+Go to root directory and run python TestScriptFunctions.py